 The Quarterly Census of Employment and Wages program produces data for Census regions and divisions, states, counties, metropolitan areas, and many cities, by place of employment.

-The Geographic Profile of Employment and Unemployment contains information from the Current Population Survey (CPS) for regions and divisions, 50 states and the District of Columbia, 50 large metropolitan areas, and 17 central cities.
+The Geographic Profile of Employment and Unemployment contains information from the Current Population Survey (CPS) for regions and divisions, 50 states and the District of Columbia.
 Data are provided on the employed and unemployed by selected demographic and economic characteristics.

 Consumer price indexes are available for four broad geographic regions, size of city distinctions, a region and city size-class cross classification, and 27 Metropolitan Statistical Areas.

 The Consumer Expenditure Survey produces spending data by various demographic characteristics for the four geographic regions and selected Metropolitan Statistical Areas.

 In June 2019, BLS began publishing experimental state labor productivity and cost measures for the private nonfarm sector starting in 2007.
 These measures include output per hour, output, hours, unit labor costs, hourly compensation, and real hourly compensation.